sajadsarafzadeh/sajadsarafzadeh.github.io/_pages/about.md

 About me
 ------

-MSC student of Mechanical Engineering at POLIMI with a proven track of Mechatronics and Robotics.
-Highly skilled in research, problem-solving, and project management.
-Strong knowledge of mechanical principles, machine design of mechanical elements, and mechatronics.
-Excellent communication and teamwork abilities, demonstrated through successful collaboration with multidisciplinary teams to achieve project goals.
-Committed to delivering exceptional results and continuously learning to stay up-to-date with the latest advancements in the field.
-Trying to leverage my expertise and passion for mechanical engineering in a challenging and rewarding role.
+I am a Master’s student in Mechanical Engineering at Politecnico di Milano, specializing in Mechatronics and Robotics, where I explore the integration of mechanical design, electronics, and advanced control systems.
+My academic journey is driven by a strong interest in automation, intelligent machines, and innovative engineering solutions.
+I’m an active, hardworking, and highly motivated student who enjoys continuous learning and tackling new challenges.
+Beyond my studies, I’m passionate about sports and love spending my free time staying active and trying different athletic activities.

 ## Education